marlymagdy/marlymagdy/README.md

 ### 🔍 About Me
 - 📈 Love exploring data and uncovering patterns that drive smart decision-making
-- 🤖 Completed projects in **machine learning, deep learning, and data visualization**
+- 🤖 Completed projects in **machine learning, deep learning, and data analytics**
-- 🛠️ Skilled in **Python, SQL, Power BI, Tableau, TensorFlow, Scikit-learn, Pandas, NumPy**
 - 🎥 Passionate about **video editing & digital content creation**, combining creativity with data storytelling
 - 🌱 Always eager to **learn new tools, technologies, and real-world applications**